MattFlower/organized/README.md

     those languages yet, which may reduce their effectively a bit.
   * Results can be displayed as an information popup or as a separate section in your notes for future reference.
+* Integrates with the [tool-bar](https://atom.io/packages/tool-bar) package to get buttons for easy access to common actions.
 * Tables
   * Create an ascii-based table
   * Rather than writing closing table blocks, use "Ctrl-- C" to automatically close them.